ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 To expose the /-/healthy endpoint, an additional path entry is required in the Ingress object.
 Please see (oidc-proxy.yaml)[monitoring/oidc-proxy.yaml] for details.

-A pingdom alert should be setup (with appropiate alert recipients) to the /healthy endpoints for each application described above.
+A pingdom alert should be setup (with appropriate alert recipients) to the /healthy endpoints for each application described above.

 ### Prometheus to Slack Alerting Routes